AlvaroEtxague/frameworkPython/README.md

 A note, for large projects I would recommend breaking up each module into locators, getters and actions.
 Example: login_page_locators.py, login_page_getters.py, login_page_actions.py

 ## App Tests:
-The app_tests package contains the all tests.
+The app_tests package contains all tests.

 Tests are organized in separate directories by page.